mavens-group/mavens-group.github.io/webpage/content/research/_index.md

 Local electronic features are necessary for functionality, but they are rarely sufficient for it.

-What decides whether a local feature survives into a macroscopic response is usually not the feature itself, but the larger physical structure it inhabits: the topology of exchange pathways, the statistics of disorder, the connectivity of defect networks, or the dimensionality of an interacting phase.
+What decides whether a local feature survives into a macroscopic response is usually not the feature itself, but the larger physical structure it inhabits — and most often, the disorder within it: the topology of exchange pathways, the statistics of substitution, the geometry of a defect network, the way randomness reshapes a coupling.
+Disorder is not noise to be averaged away in this picture.
+It is frequently the variable that decides the outcome.

 <div class="callout-question">This intermediate scale — the physical bridge between local structure and collective response — is the central focus of our research.</div>